ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ### Data Cleaning

 We applied a bandpass filter to filter out unwanted noise, such as background electrical activity.
-We kept the frequencies 0.5 Hz to 45 Hz, which corresponds to the range of alpha, beta, gamma, and delta waves.
+We kept the frequencies 0.5 Hz to 10 Hz, which corresponds to the frequencies we are able to capture.
 See our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/bandpass%20filter.ipynb" target = "_blank">here</a>.

 ![Bandpass Graph](/bandpass_graph.png "Sample of bandpass filter on one epoch of EEG data")